-Sreethawong et al. (2007) investigated the partial oxidation of methane with air for synthesis gas production by using multistage gliding arc discharge system.
-The results showed that increasing stage number, voltage, or electrode gap distance enhanced both CH4 and O2 conversions, which were in contrast with the effects of increasing CH4/O2 molar ratio, feed flow rate, and frequency.
-The optimum conditions were found at a CH4/O2 feed molar ratio of 3/1, a feed flow rate of 150 cm/min, and a frequency of 300 Hz for the maximum CH4 and O2 conversions, high synthesis gas selectivity, and very low energy consumption.
-The energy consumption of the gliding arc system was found to be very low about $2.45 \times 10^{-18} - 2.96 \times 10^{-18}$ Ws (15.3-18.5 eV)/molecule of methane converted as compared with $3.36 \times 10^{-18}$ Ws (21 eV)/molecule of methane converted obtained from the corona discharge system with pin and plate electrodes.
+Sreethawong et al. (2007) investigated the partial oxidation of methane with air for synthesis gas production by using a multistage gliding arc discharge system.
+The results showed that increasing stage number of plasma reactors, voltage, and electrode gap distance enhanced both CH4 and O2 conversions, which were in contrast to the effects of increasing CH4/O2 molar ratio, feed flow rate, and frequency.
+The optimum conditions were found at a CH4/O2 feed molar ratio of 3/1, a feed flow rate of 150 cm3/min, and a frequency of 300 Hz for the maximum CH4 and O2 conversions, high synthesis gas selectivity, and very low energy consumption.
+The energy consumption of the gliding arc system was found to be very low about $2.45 \times 10^{-18} - 2.96 \times 10^{-18}$ Ws (15.3-18.5 eV)/molecule of methane converted obtained from the corona discharge system with pin and plate electrodes.

 Rueangjitt et al. (2007) studied the reforming of simulated natural gas via the non-thermal plasma process with the focus on the production of hydrogen and higher hydrocarbons.
-The plasma reactor was operated with different feed compositions: pure CH4, CH4/He, CH4/C2H6/He, CH4/C2H6/C3H8/He and CH4/C2H6/ C3H8/CO2.
+The plasma reactor was operated with different feed compositions: pure CH4, CH4/He, CH4/C2H6/He, CH4/C2H6/C3H8/He, and CH4/C2H6/C3H8/CO2.
 The effects of all gaseous hydrocarbons and CO2 present in the natural gas were investigated.
-The results showed that the addition of gas components to the feed strongly influenced the reaction performance and the plasma stability.
+The results showed that the addition of gas components to the feed strongly influenced the reaction performance and plasma stability.
 By comparisons among all the studied feed systems, both hydrogen and C2 yields were found to depend on the feed gas composition in the following order: CH4/C2H6/C3H8/CO2 > CH4/C2H6/C3H8/He > CH4/C2H6/He > CH4/He > pure CH4.
-The CH4/C2H6/C3H8/CO2 feed system provided the maximum yield of hydrogen and C2 products (35 and 42%, respectively) and also required the lowest input energy for producing hydrogen in the range of $3.58 \times 10^{-18} - 4.14 \times 10^{-18}$ Ws (22.35-25.82 eV) per molecule of produced hydrogen.
+The CH4/C2H6/C3H8/CO2 feed system provided the maximum yield of hydrogen and C2 products (35 and 42 %, respectively) and also required the lowest input energy for producing hydrogen in the range of 3.58×10^{-18} - 4.14×10^{-18} Ws (22.35-25.82 eV) per molecule of produced hydrogen.

-From the previous work, Rueangjitt et al. (2008) continued to investigate the effects of operational parameters; applied voltage and input frequency, as well as the effect of oxygen addition, on the reaction performance and discharge stability in the reforming of the simulated natural gas containing a CH4:C2H6:C3H8:CO2 molar ratio of 70:5:5:20.
-The results revealed marked increase in both CH4 conversion and product yield with increasing applied voltage and decreasing input frequency.
+Rueangjitt et al. (2008) continued to further investigate the effects of operational parameters, i.e. applied voltage and input frequency, as well as the effect of oxygen addition, on the reaction performance and discharge stability in the reforming of the simulated natural gas containing a CH4:C2H6:C3H8:CO2 molar ratio of 70:5:5:20.
+The results revealed a marked increase in both CH4 conversion and product yield with increasing applied voltage and decreasing input frequency.
 At higher applied voltage and at lower frequency, the selectivities for H2, CO, and all hydrocarbon products, except C2H2, were observed to be enhanced.
 The use of oxygen was found to provide a great enhancement of the plasma reforming of the simulated natural gas.
 For the combined plasma and partial oxidation in the reforming of CO2-containing natural gas, air was found to be superior to pure oxygen in terms of reactant conversions, product selectivities, and specific energy consumption.
 The optimum conditions were found to be a hydrocarbons-to-oxygen feed molar ratio of 2/1 using air as an oxygen source, an applied voltage of 17.5 kV, and a frequency of 300 Hz, in providing the highest CH4 conversion and synthesis gas selectivity, as well as extremely low specific energy consumption.
-The energy consumption was as low as $2.73 \times 10^{-18}$ Ws (17.02 eV) per molecule of converted reactant and $2.49 \times 10^{-18}$ Ws (16.60 eV) per molecule of produced hydrogen.
+The energy consumption was as low as 2.73×10-18 Ws (17.02 eV) per molecule of converted reactant and 2.49×10^{-18} Ws (16.60 eV) per molecule of produced hydrogen.